MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/resolve-upgrade-problems.md

 If an error occurs after permanent changes have been made—for example, after management packs are imported or any other time data is written into a database—the error message that appears doesn't include a Retry button.

 At this point, your only option is to select **Close** and begin a disaster recovery process to restore your databases.
 This recovery is possible only if you backed up your databases before you started the upgrade process.
-For more information, see **Back Up Service Manager Databases** in the Disaster Recovery Guide for Service Manager.
+For more information, see **Backing Up Service Manager Databases** in the Disaster Recovery Guide for Service Manager.

 ---